 The communities, businesses and local government in the province seem to have an improved understanding of the role of the department, leading to an increase in the demand for services from e.g. the wildlife industry, small scale farmers, schools etcetera and is reflected in the number and type of services requested.
 However on the other hand there has been non-compliance by government departments and the private sector on environment and biodiversity legislation.

-Figure 5 Spatial distribution of Renewable Energy development projects (collective of those operational and those in EIA process compromised.
-The government now faces the challenge of addressing these inequalities and it making industries such as hunting available to all.
+Figure 5 Spatial distribution of Renewable Energy development projects (collective of those operational and those in EIA process

 Transformation of the biodiversity economy